We are here to help with the cost-of-living. Visit our guide to access support.

 Carbon emissions

-Since 2010/11 we have worked hard to reduce our carbon footprint by 69%.
-As part of The Sovini Group, in 2022/23 we reduced fuel consumption per vehicle by an average of almost 4% and produced the equivalent to 3.04 CO₂ tonnes per full-time employee in relation to scope one (direct) and two (indirect) greenhouse gas emissions.
+Since 2010/11, we have worked hard to reduce our carbon footprint by 68%.
+As part of The Sovini Group, we have produced the equivalent to 3.04 CO₂ tonnes per full-time equivalent employee in relation to scope one (direct) and two (indirect) greenhouse gas emissions.

 Biodiversity